AR-UNIT/SimpleLinuxShell/README.md

 The Simple Shell is a lightweight command-line interpreter designed to mimic the basic functionality of a Unix shell.
 Its primary purpose is to parse and execute user commands by interfacing with the operating system.
 It supports executing external programs, handling arguments, managing simple I/O redirection, and enabling basic shell features like command history and process management.

 ## Limitations
-1. **Minimal Feature Set**: Lacks advanced features like scripting, pipelines, environment variable management, and complex redirection.
-2. **Concurrency**: Limited to basic process management; does not support advanced job control (e.g., background/foreground processes).
-3. **Security**: Does not sanitize input robustly, making it unsuitable for production use.
-4. **Extensibility**: Adding new features may require significant restructuring due to the simplistic architecture.
-5. **Portability**: Designed for Unix-like systems; may not work on other operating systems without modifications.
+1. **Basic Features Only**: The shell includes only the bare essentials— no support for scripting, environment variable management, etc.
+2. **Limited Concurrency**: It can handle simple process management but lacks advanced job control, like running tasks in the background or toggling between foreground and background processes.

 ## Design Overview
 The Simple Shell consists of three primary components: